 Instructions

-- In a medium bowl add the flour, margarine, milk, baking powder, ½ mashed banana and hemp seeds (if using).
-Combine well.
+- In a medium bowl, add the flour, dairy-free melted butter, dairy-free milk, baking powder, ½ of a mashed banana, and hemp seeds (if using).
+Using a large spoon, mix to combine well.

-- Add mixture to greased 9" (23 cm) square baking pan.
-Spread evenly with the back of a spoon.
+- Add the mixture to the greased 9-inch square baking pan.
+Spread evenly.

-- In another medium bowl, combine sugar and ½ mashed banana well with a fork.
-Stir in the shredded coconut, melted coconut oil, and vanilla.
+- In a separate medium bowl, combine the sugar and the remaining ½ of the mashed banana.
+Stir in the shredded coconut, melted coconut oil, and vanilla extract.
 Mix well until evenly blended.

-- Gently spread coconut mixture on top of raspberry mixture in pan, being careful not to press too hard.
+- Gently spread the sugar and coconut mixture on top of raspberry mixture in pan, being careful not to press too hard.

-- Bake for approximately 30 minutes or until the top layer of the bars is golden brown.
+- Bake for approximately 30 minutes, or until the top layer of the bars are golden brown.

-- Let pan cool on the counter, then place in the fridge for 30 minutes.
+- Remove the pan from the oven and allow them to cool on the counter for 10 minutes.
+From there, place the pan in the refrigerator for 30 minutes.
 The bars will be easier to cut when chilled.

 Notes

-- After baking, let the pan cool on the counter.
-Once cooled, put the pan in the fridge before you cut the bars.
+- After baking, let the pan cool on the counter for about 10 minutes.
+Then, put the pan in the refrigerator to finish completely cooling before you cut the bars.
 They are much easier to cut and stay together better when they are cooler.

 JK